-The proposed 2010-11 AAA budget is projected to remain at approximately the same level as the current year, assuming County General Fund support to offset a projected \$75,000 shortfall, and will continue to reflect the AAA's traditional and continuing commitment to those home-and-community-based services that remain at the core of our mission, including Congregate and Home-Delivered Meals, Senior Day Care Services, Multipurpose Senior Services Program (MSSP), Family Caregiver Support Program and Information and Assistance.
+The proposed 2011-12 AAA budget is projected to remain at approximately the same level as the current year and will continue to reflect the AAA's traditional and continuing commitment to those home-and-community-based services that remain at the core of our mission, including Congregate and Home-Delivered Meals, Senior Day Care Services, Multipurpose Senior Services Program (MSSP), Family Caregiver Support Program, and Information and Assistance.
 These programs provide safety net services vital to supporting seniors and functionally impaired adults to maintain independence, dignity, and control over where and how they live.

-The El Dorado County Board of Supervisors continues to support programs for older adults and provide limited financial assistance beyond required match as well as policy direction to the AAA.
-The Commission on Aging continues to work closely with the AAA to provide input relative to development of policy and funding recommendations to the Board on behalf of the County's growing older adult population.
+The El Dorado County Board of Supervisors (BOS) continues to support programs for older adults and provide financial assistance beyond required match as well as policy direction to the AAA.
+The Commission on Aging (COA) continues to work closely with the AAA to provide input relative to development of policy and funding recommendations to the Board on behalf of the County's growing older adult population.
+A white paper, Senior Programs and Discretionary Funds, was created by the Commission on Aging and presented to the Board of Supervisors on 11/3/10, which detailed an analysis of program costs and resultant recommendations.